Network Sync

 - Check network quality (packet loss causes missed sync updates)

-- Reduce sync tolerance in Preferences for tighter sync
+- Adjust sync tolerance in Preferences if needed

 - Verify video files are identical (different encodes may have timing differences)